vishykaranth/design-and-build-app/src/main/java/logistics_system/read-me.md

     - Order
     - LogisticsSystem

-The User class is for users/clients/customers, who will be charged to get their items delivered.
+The small_apps.User class is for users/clients/customers, who will be charged to get their items delivered.